codecop/VoidFunctionNoArgs-Refactoring-Kata/java/src/main/java/sample/readme.txt

    * make top level/other place
    * rename good class name, rename good field name, rename good local name make local name like the prefix, mane field names the suffixes if it had prefix
+7. extract function which will also use the struct
+   * make struct first parameter, named self

 * Zwsp is easy as it is local.
   * But I cannot extract it because it still uses globals.
   * all initial values get an extra struct